 - 6. Differences between Home Equity Loan Vs. Home Equity Line

-As you can imagine there’s a lot of different pros and cons that go into the considerations of exploring your home equity line of credit options.
+As you can imagine there are a lot of different pros and cons that go into the considerations of exploring your home equity line of credit options.

 There are some good things that could happen as a result and there are some bad things that could happen if you’re not prepared.